13 Best Golf Courses in Las Vegas

 • Email: [email protected]

-Las Vegas Paiute is run by the Las Vegas Paiute Tribe and is ranked among the Best Courses You Can Play in Nevada.
-The course is just 25 minutes northwest of the Las Vegas Strip and comes with an incredible design used for great championship games.
+Las Vegas Paiute Golf Resort is run by the Las Vegas Paiute Tribe and is ranked among the Best Courses You Can Play in Nevada.
+The resort is about 25 minutes northwest of the Las Vegas Strip and offers one of the best true desert-golf experiences in the area.

-There are three courses (often referred to as the Las Vegas Trifecta): The Snow Mountain, Sun Course, and Wolf Course.
+The resort features three courses, often referred to as the Las Vegas Trifecta: Snow Mountain, Sun Mountain, and Wolf.

 3. Las Vegas National Golf Club